Sacramento, California: American period

 In 1848, when James W. Marshall discovered gold at Sutter's Mill in Coloma (some 50 mi northeast of the fort), numerous gold-seekers came to the area, increasing the population.
 In August 1848, Sutter Sr.'s son, John Sutter Jr., arrived to assist his father in reducing his debt.
 The Sutters struggled to contain the effects of thousands of new gold miners and prospectors in the area, many of whom squatted on unwatched portions of the vast Sutter lands or stole various unattended Sutter properties or belongings.
 For Sutter, his employee's discovery of gold in the area turned out to be a bane.

-By December 1848, John Sutter Jr., in association with Sam Brannan, began laying out the City of Sacramento, 2 mi south of his father's settlement of New Helvetia.
+By December 1848, John Sutter Jr., in association with Samuel Brannan, began laying out the City of Sacramento, 2 mi south of his father's settlement of New Helvetia.
 This venture was undertaken against the wishes of Sutter Sr., but the father, being deeply in debt, was unable to stop it.
 For commercial reasons, the new city was named "Sacramento City" after the Sacramento River.
 Sutter Jr. and Brannan had United States Army Captain William H. Warner assigned to draft the official layout of the city, which included 26 lettered and 31 numbered streets (today's grid from C St. to Broadway and from Front St. to Alhambra Blvd.)
 Relations between Sutter and his son became embittered after Sacramento became an overnight commercial success.
 (Sutter's Fort, Mill, and the town of Sutterville, all founded by John Sutter Sr., eventually failed).

 Residents of Sacramento adopted a city charter in 1849, which was recognized by the state legislature in 1850.
 Sacramento is the oldest incorporated city in California, incorporated on February 27, 1850.